-Chris Hurd is in his third season at Illinois in 2025 and second as senior special teams assistant.
+Chris Hurd is in his fourth season at Illinois in 2026 and third as senior special teams assistant.
 He served as a special teams analyst in 2023 before being elevated to senior special teams assistant in 2024.
-Hurd brought 19 years of collegiate coaching experience to Champaign, including eight years as a special teams coordinator.
+Hurd brought 19 years of collegiate coaching experience to Champaign, including eight years as a special teams coordinator, when he came to Champaign in 2023.

 Hurd came to Illinois from Arkansas, where he spent the 2022 season as a special teams analyst.
 He spent the previous eight seasons as a special teams coordinator with stints at Akron (2019-21), Chattanooga (2017-18), and Florida Atlantic (2014-16).